IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 #.
 Go to the Account Information page to confirm your account email address is the same as your institution email address.
 If not, you will need to update your account email address to be the same as your institution email address.
 #.
 Log out of Dataverse.
 #.
 Go to “Log In” in the upper right corner of Dataverse.
 #.
-Find this Institutional Log In box: |image1|
+Select the "Your Institution" button under the "Other Log In Options" header
 #.
-Using the dropdown menu, select your institution then click the Continue button.
+Using the dropdown menu, select your institution then click the Continue button to go to your instituion's log in page
 #.
-You will be brought to your institution's log in page.
-After you successfully input your institutional information, you will be brought back to Dataverse to review your account information.
-Enter your previous password for your Dataverse account to ensure that you have changed your login. |image3|
+After you put in your institutional credintials successfully, you will be brought back to Dataverse to confirm your account information
 #.
+Enter your current password for your Dataverse account and click "Convert Account"
-Once you click Change/Convert Account, you will have completed changing your Dataverse account to you use your institutional log in.
+#.
+Now you have completed changing your Dataverse account to you use your institutional log in

 Disable your Institutional Log In for your Dataverse account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are leaving your institution and need to change your account back to a Dataverse account, you will need to contact support for the Dataverse installation you are using.
-On your account page, there is a link for "Dataverse Support" that will open the popup form to contact support for assistance: |image4|
+On your account page, there is a link for "Dataverse Support" that will open the popup form to contact support for assistance:

 ORCID
 ~~~~~